dentarg/auth0-blog/_posts/2018-01-10-what-is-enterprise-mobile-management.markdown

 MIM is designed to ensure that only trusted devices and users can access enterprise data or applications.
 By authenticating the user’s identity and then tracking their activity, MIM gives IT the tools to manage access across devices and applications beyond the firewall.

 Tools like [Auth0](https://auth0.com/), give administrators the ability to implement access security through:

 * **Two-factor authentication:** [2FA](https://auth0.com/learn/two-factor-authentication/) provides an extra layer of security if a mobile device is lost or stolen.
-By asking for a second form of identification, such as an SMS code, when credentials are compromised, the data is still secure.
+By asking for a second form of identification such as an SMS code; if credentials are ever compromised, the data is still secure.
 * **Behavioral Alerts:** Auth0 provides [custom tools](https://auth0.com/docs/anomaly-detection) to detect anomalies and stop unauthorized access.
 By tracking behavior and geography, MIM tools will alert IT of suspicious activity and attempts to log in.
 * **SSO (single sign-on):** [SSO](https://auth0.com/docs/sso/current) allows users to use one set of credentials to access multiple applications.
 When enterprises use dozens of apps, SSO gives employees the convenience of access without tedious logins for every app.